Characterization of the strong divisibility property for generalized Fibonacci polynomials: Generalized Fibonacci polynomials

 \subsection{Fibonacci type and Lucas type polynomials}

-If we impose some conditions on the Definition (\ref{Fibonacci;general}) we obtain two type of distinguishable polynomials.
-We say that a sequences as in (\ref{Fibonacci;general}) is \emph{Lucas type} or \emph{first type} if $2p_{1}(x)=p_{0}(x)d(x)$ with $p_{0}\ne 0$.
-We say that a sequences as in (\ref{Fibonacci;general}) is \emph{Fibonacci type} or \emph{second type} if $p_{0}(x)=0$ with $p_{1}(x)$ a constant.
+If we impose some conditions on Definition (\ref{Fibonacci;general}) we obtain two types of distinguishable polynomials.
+We say that a sequence as in (\ref{Fibonacci;general}) is Lucas type or the first type, if $2p_{1}(x)=p_{0}(x)d(x)$ with $p_{0}\ne 0$.
+We say that a sequences as in (\ref{Fibonacci;general}) is Fibonacci type or the second type if $p_{0}(x)=0$ and $p_{1}(x)$ a non-zero constant.

 If $d^2(x)+4g(x)> 0$, then the explicit formula for the recurrence relation (\ref{Fibonacci;general}) is given by